pietermonsieurs/leishmania_snsseq/README.md

 # Leishmania SNS-seq

-## Input data
+## Input data & alignment
-* reference genome: downloaded from TriTrypDB.
-Used version indicated with 2018 (release data december 2018).
-The other file of T. brucei lister is from 2010. https://tritrypdb.org/common/downloads/Current_Release/TbruceiLister427_2018/fasta/data/TriTrypDB-46_TbruceiLister427_2018_Genome.fasta.
-Total genome size is 42.25Mbp
-* After a first analyis, it was noticed that the fastq file contained very short reads, based on the trimming done by the sequencing company
-* Four different input data sets (8 fastq-files) that should be aligned using BWA: [bwa_createcommands.py](bwa_createcommands.py)
-    * many short peaks are detected with only a length of 19nt.
-This corresponds perfectly with the default seed lengths of the BWA algorithm.
-No idea why, but apparently 19nt seed is enough to be reported
-    * redo the analysis and set the minimum seed length to 100 (-k 100) when running BWA
 * Two different conditions, each with their own control:
     * Normalize and subtract sample 2 (background control) from sample 1 (SNS non-induced).
 Call peaks in non-induced sample.
     * Normalize and subtract sample 4 (background control) from sample 3 (SNS induced RNAi Mlp1).
 Call peaks in induced RNAi Mlp1 mutant sample.
     * Compare the peaks of subtracted 1 and 3 samples (Are the peaks all the same or there are some differences between subtracted 1 and 3 samples).
     * Mapping of different peaks (origins of replication) between subtracted samples 1 and 3.
+* reference genome: downloaded from TriTrypDB.
+Used version indicated with 2018 (release data december 2018).
+The other file of T. brucei lister is from 2010. https://tritrypdb.org/common/downloads/Current_Release/TbruceiLister427_2018/fasta/data/TriTrypDB-46_TbruceiLister427_2018_Genome.fasta.
+Total genome size is 42.25Mbp

+## Alignment
-* check the length of the reads, as many very small / narrow peaks have been detected using these input fastq files.
+* After a first analyis, it was noticed that the fastq file contained very short reads, based on the trimming done by the sequencing company ==> check the length of the reads, as many very small / narrow peaks have been detected using these input fastq files.
   * gunzip 1_S1_L001_R1_001.fastq.gz
   * awk 'NR%4 == 2 {lengths[length($0)]++} END {for (l in lengths) {print l, lengths[l]}}' 1_S1_L001_R1_001.fastq
   * visualization of the read lengths: [readlenght_stats.R](readlenght_stats.R)
+  * Reads are now filtered on length using the script: [reads_filtering_on_length.sh](reads_filtering_on_length.sh), which is integrated in the BWA bash script (see further below)
+* Run alignment, which includeds also the filtering of the input file bases on the read length.
+Overall bash script is [bwa_snsseq.sh](bwa_snsseq.sh)
+    * Four different input data sets (8 fastq-files) that should be aligned using BWA: [bwa_createcommands.py](bwa_createcommands.py).
+Those commands are inserted in the bash script mentioned above.
+        * many short peaks are detected with only a length of 19nt.
+This corresponds perfectly with the default seed lengths of the BWA algorithm.
+No idea why, but apparently 19nt seed is enough to be reported.
+Therefore, minimum seed length is now set to 100: redo the analysis and set the minimum seed length to 100 (-k 100) when running BWA.
+        * alternative could be to use Bowtie.
+However, the publication of Lombrana (2016) is using bowtie version 1 instead of bowtie2, and the parameter settings mentioned there are not available anymore in bowtie2
+    * remove duplicate alignments from the bam-file: included the Picard MarkDuplicates command into the bwa bash script, with the option activated to directly remove the duplicates.
+Between 13% and 35% of the alignments are removed from the bam-files.

 * do subsampling to bring all samples to the same average read depth.
 Subsampling can be done using the samtools implementation.
 Recalculating based on the flagstat statistics mentioned below.
     * option 1: